pot4/Craftax-wiring/README.md

  Wiring extension on the Craftax-classic RL benchmarking environment

 # Installation
-Download the files from the repository and download the packages in requirements.txt
+Download the files from the repository and install the packages in requirements.txt

 # Play craftax-wiring
 Navigate to the craftax_wiring folder